ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 ```
 ### Whitespaces
 #### Vertical
-Blank lines are required to be between two methods, constructors, ... (exept between two member variables of the same type - e.g. final static, final, non-final).
+Blank lines are required to be between two methods, constructors, ... (except between two member variables of the same type - e.g. final static, final, non-final).

 Blank lines are always allowed to be used to improve readability.

 #### Horizontal
-##### Statments
+##### Statements
-There must be a space between the statement and the parenthisis in statements like `if`, `for`, ... and between the brace and the statement in statements like `else`, `catch`, ... .
+There must be a space between the statement and the parenthesis in statements like `if`, `for`, ... and between the brace and the statement in statements like `else`, `catch`, ... .
 ##### Operators
 There must be a space between the value and the operator.
 ```